Yanaon: C.P. Brown connection with Yanaon

 While the linguist C.P.
 Brown was working as a judge at Rajahmundry in 1834, he came to know that one Sri Majeti Sarvesalingam possessed a collection of old Telugu books.
 So Brown contacted the then chief de Yanaon, Capitaine de Lesparda, and requested him to arrange a meeting with Sarvesalingam.
 It seems he collected nearly 300 books and paid one hundred and fifty rupees for the manuscripts in the library of Majeti Sarvesalingam.
-Of the 613 manuscripts in this library, 386 were Sanskrit works, the others contained works on grammar, on spells (mantras) and on medicine.
+Of the 613 manuscripts in this library, 386 were Sanskrit works, and the others contained works on grammar, spells (mantras), and on medicine.
 Also, many of Brown's manuscripts and other possessions were kept by Mulupuri Sundara Ramayya in his house at Yanaon.
 He charged Brown Rs.
 2,316 for storage of his manuscripts and possessions and for shipping them to Madras.

 Local administration

 1840 Decree

 Local administration was started in Yanaon by a royal decree (Ordonnance Royale) dated 23 July 1840 during July Monarchy.
-According to that decree Yanaon and Mahé were Provided with Chef de service (Service Chief) who resides in his official residence.
+According to that decree, Yanaon and Mahé were Provided with a Chef de service (Service Chief) who resides in his official residence.
 After the merger, it is being resided by Regional Executive Officer, Yanam.